-Info panel

-The Info Panel section functions simply to provide some basic context for the data and a minimal amount of in-application help.
-It can be always displayed (the default) or minimized to provide more screen space for the map views.

-- 1 Use the icon in the upper right of the Info Panel (three horizontal lines; circled in the figures) to minimize the section from view or to bring it back - 2 The info panel - 3 The panel maximized with the map views - 4 The panel minimized to the far left of the screen.
+Using LIS SLAMM Comparison Application Info panel The Info Panel section functions simply to provide some basic context for the data and a minimal amount of in-application help.
+It can be always displayed (the default) or minimized to provide more screen space for the map views. - Use the icon in the upper right of the Info Panel (three horizontal lines; circled in the figures) to minimize the section from view or to bring it back - 2The info panel - 3The panel maximized with the map views - The panel minimized to the far left of the screen.
 In both cases the icon to toggle between these states is available.

-Compare Analysis

-Getting Started:
+Compare Analysis Getting Started:

-These maps compare initial land or conditions in 2010 to predicted land cover conditions and the likelihood that coastal marshes will exist under lower and upper boundaries.
+These maps compare initial land co conditions in 2010 to predicted land cover conditions and the likelihood that coastal marshes will exist under lower and upper bour -level rise (SLR) scenarios.
 The Initial Conditions - 2010 map is set to allow the other three to sync to it.
 Thus, when using the search, pan, or zoom tools in this map, the other maps will respond to show the same area and extent.
 Clicking the "i" button in the upper right of any of the maps will display the legend.
-For more help please visit the SLAMM Viewer Help Page at the web site noted below.
+For more help please visit the SLAMM Viewer Help Page at the website noted below.
 About the Data:

-The lower bound prediction (0.43 meters of SLR) represents conditions at 2055 from a simulation of a "1m of SLR by 2100" scenario.
-The upper bound prediction (0.74 meters of SLR) represents conditions at 2055 from a simulation of a "Maximum Rapid Ice Melt" scenario.
+The lower bound prediction (1.0 meter of SLR) represents conditions at 2100 from a simulation of a "1m of SLR by 2100" scenario.
+The upper bound prediction (1.72m of SLR) represents conditions at 2100 from a simulation of a "Maximum Rapid Ice Melt" scenario.
 Both use additional data on marsh accretion, composition, and other environmental factors than can offset the effects of SLR to predict changes in land cover.

-The Likelihood layer depicts how likely we might expect coastal marsh to be distributed in 2055.
+The Likelihood layer depicts how likely we might expect coastal marsh to be distributed in 2100.
 In many cases, the area depicted as coastal marsh will differ from the accompanying land cover predictions under alternative SLRs - this is because the Likelihood shows the result of many iterations of different combinations of SLR and marsh response variables.